 Here, the artist talks to Art is Alive about his inspirations, personal experiences, and a sense of belonging to a new School of Queer artists unafraid to openly celebrate sexuality, which includes Louis Fratino, João Gabriel and Salman Toor among any others.

-Pictures are by Dusan Vuksanovic, a New York City-based photographer and a close friend of Doron’s, from his Brown Paper Series, 2020, featuring some of his immediate circle of artist friends, creatives and locals.
+Pictures are by Dusan Vuksanovic, a New York City-based photographer and a close friend of Doron’s, from his Paper Orchard Series, 2020, featuring some of his immediate circle of artist friends, creatives and locals.
 The formidable photos titled Doron Painting His Lilies in The Pines, were shot in Fire Island in August 2020: “I took Doron to my friends’ gardens in The Pines (Fire Island) and spent an afternoon shooting him as he painted two flower paintings that were shown later this fall in the city.”
 Dusan said.
 They brilliantly illustrate the following interview with Doron.